dagraham/etm-dgraham/README.md

 	#       YY-MM-DD
 	#       DD-MM-YY
 	#       MM-DD-YY
-	#
-	yearfirst: true
-	dayfirst: false

-	# updates_interval: a non-negative integer.
-If positive,
+	updates_interval: 0             # non-negative integer
-	# automatically check for updates every 'updates_interval'
+	# If positive,  automatically check for updates every
-	# minutes.
-If zero, do not automatically check for updates.
+	# 'updates_interval' minutes.
+If zero, do not automatically
+	# check for updates.
 	# When enabled, a blackboard u symbol, 𝕦, will be displayed at
 	# the right end of status bar when an update is available
 	# or a question mark when the check cannot be completed
 	# as, for example, when there is no internet connection.

-	updates_interval: 0
+	locale: en_US                   # locale abbreviation

-	# locale: A locale abbreviation.
-E.g., "en_AU" for English
-	# (Australia), "en_US" for English (United States), "fr_FR"
+	# E.g., "en_AU" for English (Australia), "en_US" for English
-	# for French (France) and so forth.
-Google "python locale
+	# (United States), "fr_FR" for French (France) and so forth.
-	# abbreviatons" for a complete list."
+	# Google "python locale abbreviatons" for a complete list."

-	locale: en_US
+	vi_mode: false                  # true or false

-	# vi_mode: true or false.
-Use vi keybindings for editing if
+	# Use vi keybindings for editing if true else use emacs style
-	# true else use emacs style keybindings.
+	# keybindings.

-	vi_mode: false
+	secret: %s                      # string

-	# secret: A string to use as the secret_key for @m masked
+	# A string to use as the secret_key for @m masked entries.
-	# entries.
-In etm versions after 4.0.21, the default string
+	# In etm versions after 4.0.21, the default string is
-	# is randomly generated when this file is created or when
+	# randomly generated when this file is created or when
 	# the secret value is removed and etm is restarted.
 WARNING:
 	# if this key is changed, any @m entries that were made before
 	# the change will be unreadable after the change.
-	secret: %s

-	# omit_extent: A list of calendar names with each name
+	omit_extent: []                 # A list of calendar names
-	# indented on a separate line.
-Events with @c entries
-	# belonging to this list will only have their starting times
+	# Events with @c entries belonging to this list will only have
-	# displayed in agenda view and will neither appear nor cause
+	# their starting times displayed in agenda view and will neither
-	# conflicts in busy view.
+	# appear nor cause conflicts in busy view.
-	omit_extent:

-	# keep_current: non-negative integer.
-If positive, the agenda
+	keep_current: 0                 # non-negative integer
-	# for that integer number of weeks starting with the current
+	# If positive, the agenda for that integer number of weeks
-	# week will be written to "current.txt" in your etm home
+	# starting with the current week will be written to
-	# directory and updated when necessary.
-You could, for
+	# "current.txt" in your etm home directory and updated when
-	# example, create a link to this file in a pCloud or DropBox
+	# necessary.
+You could, for example, create a link to this file
-	# folder and have access to your current schedule on your
+	# in a pCloud or DropBox folder and have access to your current
-	# mobile device.
+	# schedule on your mobile device.

-	keep_current: 0
+	keep_next: false                # true or false

-	# keep_next: true or false.
-If true, the 'do next' view will
+	# If true, the 'do next' view will be written to "next.txt" in
-	# be written to "next.txt" in your etm home directory.
-As with
+	# your etm home directory.
+As with "current.txt", a link to this
-	# "current.txt", a link to this file could be created in a
+	# file could be created in a pCloud or DropBox folder for access
-	# pCloud or DropBox folder for access from your mobile device.
+	# from your mobile device.

-	keep_next: false
+	archive_after: 0                # non-negative integer

-	# archive_after: A non-negative integer.
-If zero, do not
-	# archive items.
-If positive, finished tasks and events with
+	# If zero, do not archive items.
+If positive, finished tasks and
-	# last datetimes falling more than this number of years
+	# events with last datetimes falling more than this number of
-	# before the current date will automatically be archived on a
+	# years before the current date will automatically be archived
-	# daily basis.
+	# on a daily basis.
 Archived items are moved from the "items"
 	# table in the database to the "archive" table and will no
 	# longer appear in normal views.
-Note that unfinished tasks
+Note that unfinished tasks and
-	# and records are not archived.
+	# records are not archived.
-	archive_after: 0

-	# num_finished: A non-negative integer.
-If positive, when
+	num_finished: 0                 # non-negative integer
-	# saving retain only the most recent 'num_finished'
+	# If positive, when saving retain only the most recent
-	# completions of an infinitely repeating task, i.e., repeating
+	# "num_finished" completions of an infinitely repeating task,
-	# without an "&c" count or an "&u" until attribute.
-If zero or
+	# i.e., repeating without an "&c" count or an "&u" until
-	# not infinitely repeating, save all completions.
+	# attribute.
+If zero or not infinitely repeating, save all
-	num_finished: 0
+	# completions.

-	# limit_skip_display: true or false.
-If true, only the first
+	limit_skip_display: true        # true or false
-	# instance of a task with "@o s" (overdue skip) will be
+	# If true, only the first instance of a task with "@o s"
-	# displayed.
-For a task with an "@s" entry that is a date this
+	# (overdue skip) will be displayed.
+For a task with an "@s"
-	# will be the first instance that falls on or after the current
+	# entry that is a date this will be the first instance that
+	# falls on or after the current date.
+Otherwise, when the "@s"
-	# date.
-Otherwise, when the "@s" entry is a datetime, this will
+	# entry is a datetime, this will be the first instance that
-	# be the first instance that falls on or after the current time.
+	# falls on or after the current time.

-	limit_skip_display: true
+	connecting_dots: false          # true or false

-	# connecting_dots: true or false.
-If true, display dots connecting
+	# If true, display dots connecting the item summary and the
-	# the item summary and the right-hand details columns in tree views.
+	# right-hand details columns in tree views.

-	connecting_dots: false
+	usedtime_minutes: 1             # 1, 6, 12, 30 or 60

-	# usedtime_minutes: Round used times up to the nearest
-	# usedtime_minutes in used time views.
-Possible choices are 1,
+	# Round used times up to the nearest usedtime_minutes in used
-	# 6, 12, 30 and 60.
-With 1, no rounding is done and times are
+	# time views.
+With 1, no rounding is done and times are reported
-	# reported as hours and minutes.
-Otherwise, the prescribed
+	# as hours and minutes.
+Otherwise, the prescribed rounding is
-	# rounding is done and times are reported as floating point
+	# done and times are reported as floating point hours.
+Note that
-	# hours.
-Note that each "@u" timeperiod is rounded before
+	# each "@u" timeperiod is rounded before aggregation.

-	# aggregation.
+	alerts:                         # dictionary
-	usedtime_minutes: 1

-	# alerts: A dictionary with single-character, "alert" keys and
+	# A dictionary with single-character, "alert" keys and
 	# corresponding "system command" values.
 Note that characters
 	# "t" (text message) and "e" (email) are already used.
 The
 	# "system command" string should be a comand with any